 Ransomware attacks are on the rise.
 I read an article today that said attacks are up 148% in 2021.
 The banking industry saw a 1318% increase!
 You can look up statistics and articles about ransomware and the one thing all of them indicate, is that ransomware is a thriving business and could very likely hit your enterprise at some point in the future.
 This makes cyber security more important than ever.

 One of the reasons these attacks are increasing is a new “product” called RaaS, or Ransomware as a Service.
 Creators of ransomware tools sell their software to anyone who wants to buy in and use it to make money.
 Their “subscription fee” is a percentage of the take from any successful Ransomware attack using their software.
 The creators “sell” a subscription to anyone who wants to give it a shot, which increases their reach and the number of potential attacks.
 Now, instead of having to do the hacking themselves, they have a network of people who do the hacking for them, and they get rich off of the percentage they collect.
 They can increase their “profits” while decreasing the chances of getting caught, as they are not the ones doing the hacking.

 Where you once had a few skilled hackers making these attacks, the new RaaS model allows an exponentially greater number of people to attack whatever company they wish.
 This also allows for attacks on smaller e-commerce companies.

 Someone in another country to whom $40 is a month’s wages, might go for a smaller company rather than a Facebook (who was successfully attacked in 2021) or a Volkswagen & Audi (who was also successfully attacked in 2021).
-Going for a smaller enterprise decreases the chances that they will be hunted down while increasing the chances that they will be paid.
+Attacking a smaller enterprise decreases the chances that they will be hunted down, while increasing the chances that they will be paid.